kdurance/100-days-of-code/log.md

 Started the intermediate JavaScript section of my Udemy web dev course.

 **Thoughts**:
-Cointinued working with functions combined with random and if/else statements.<br><br>
+Continued working with functions combined with random and if/else statements.<br><br>

+#### Day 34: March 16, 2021
+Continued working on the intermediate JavaScript section of my Udemy web dev course.

+**Thoughts**:
+Worked with functions, if/else statements, arrays and slicing.
+Created a little leap year calculator.<br><br>